What are Lead Magnets?

 So you might want to test-drive your lead magnet idea first.
 You could:

 - Send it out to a small group of trusted customers

 - Broadcast your opt-in page to a very limited audience with a low-budget Facebook ads campaign

 - Ask a few friends in (or outside) your industry to give you their thoughts

 - Post in forums asking whether users would find value in the resource you’re considering creating

-Got any more questions on lead magnets?
-Ask them in the comments.
+If you have any more questions on lead magnets, feel free to ask them in the comments section below.